Marking things off the bucket list!

 They happily switched out the non-vegan parts for me.
 This was probably the best meal I had in India all for around 4 bucks.
 I also bought some vegan cookies made of soy flour from the store.

 The next day I set up a photoshoot to document my new yoga journey amongst some of the coolest monuments of Delhi.
 We started bright and early, but it was still hot and humid.
 Thankfully the photos don’t show the dripping sweat all over my body.
 I haven’t got the final photos back yet but will share some when I do!
-Above is just a sample taken at Humayun’s Tomb with my lovely iPhone.
+Above is just a sample taken at Humayun’s Tomb with my phone.

 The next day I took a train to Agra to visit the Taj Mahal!
 I arrived pretty early and it wasn’t too crowded.
-But of course it was sweltering hot!
+But of course, it was sweltering hot!
 I was so uncomfortable that it was hard to enjoy my time in Agra.
-I hired a tuk tuk driver (these are all over Asia, it’s basically a motorcycle with a enclosed bench on the back) for the day for a cheap 800 rupees and he took me to a number of sites.
+I hired a tuk tuk driver (these are all over Asia, it’s basically a motorcycle with an enclosed bench on the back) for the day for a cheap 800 rupees and he took me to a number of sites.
 My return train wasn’t until past 9pm and we were done by 5pm so I sat in the train station for 4 hours reading and playing solitaire on my phone.
 It was super annoying.
 If you are going to do a day trip to Agra take the earlier train back to Delhi!

 These sweet gals wanted to take a photo with me.
 I had strangers coming up to me all the time wanting to take my photo.
 But if you are blonde you will be harassed even more since they aren’t used to seeing anyone with light colored hair.

-After a few more tasty meals around town I headed for the mountains.
+After a few more tasty meals around town, I headed for the mountains.
 It was a turbulent situation getting to the airport and I had written off India completely.
 It wasn’t until I came upon the rice fields of Dharamsala that my mind was put at ease.
 Stay tuned for my next blog about yoga teacher training and finding vegan cakes and tofu of all things!!

 Disclaimer: You’ll find some affiliate links in my travel posts though I only link to places I’ve actually stayed.
 I appreciate you booking through the links on my site so that I may continue giving you free content and sharing my travel adventures!
 It costs nothing extra for you & I make a tiny bit to keep running this blog.
 Thanks for your support!